-- 1) The City will comply with Generally Accepted Accounting Principles (GAAP) as promulgated by the Governmental Accounting Standards Board (GASB) and the Government Finance Officers Association (GFOA); Oregon Revised Statutes relating to Municipal finance; and prevailing federal, state and local statues and regulations. - The City prepares a Comprehensive Annual Financial Report (CAFR) and annually submits its CAFR to the GFOA's "Certificate of Achievement for Excellence in Financial Reporting" program. - 3) Monthly financial reports showing revenue and expenditure activity for each fund are distributed to the City Manager and City Council. - 4) A system of internal controls and procedures is maintained to provide reasonable assurance of the safeguarding of assets and proper recording of financial transactions and compliance with applicable laws and regulations. - 5) The City maintains accounting records by fund.
+- 1. The City will comply with Generally Accepted Accounting Principles (GAAP) as promulgated by the Governmental Accounting Standards Board (GASB) and the Government Finance Officers Association (GFOA); Oregon Revised Statutes relating to Municipal finance; and prevailing federal, state, and local statutes and regulations. - 2.
+The City prepares an Annual Comprehensive Financial Report (ACFR) and annually submits it's ACFR to the GFOA's "Certificate of Achievement for Excellence in Financial Reporting" program. - 3.
+Monthly financial reports showing revenue and expenditure and activity for each fund are distributed to the City Manager and City Council. - 4.
+A system of internal controls and procedures is maintained to provide reasonable assurance of the safeguarding of assets and proper recording of financial transactions and compliance with applicable laws and regulations. - 5.
+The City maintains accounting records by fund.
 Per GAAP, proprietary funds will use the accrual basis of accounting and government funds use the modified accrual basis of accounting.
-Changes in the basis of accounting is explained in the budget message for the year in which the change is planned. - 6) In accordance with Oregon Administrative Rules, the City has its accounts and fiscal affairs audited annually in accordance with generally accepted auditing standards (GAAS) as promulgated by the American Institute of Certified Public Accountants (AICPA). - 7) Full disclosure is provided in the financial statements and bond representations.
+Changes in the basis of accounting is explained in the budget message for the year in which the change is planned. - In accordance with Oregon Administrative Rules, the City has its accounts and fiscal affairs audited annually in accordance with generally accepted auditing standards (GAAS) as promulgated by the American Institute of Certified Public Accountants (AICPA). - 7.
+Full disclosure is provided in the financial statements and bond representations.